 Examples of such measures may include increased or better lighting, security guards, better or additional locks, perimeter protection and overall improved maintenance of the business property.
 A breach of this duty is called negligence.

 By conducting thorough investigations into the police reports of the particular business or premises, we can better determine if there was a history of crime or violence.
 If it can be established that there was evidence of consistent criminal activity in the area, for example, premises owners would reasonably be expected to provide adequate security in order to keep guests safe.
 Their failure to do so can result in their liability to compensate victims.

-Premises liability claims are all unique and require focused attention, meticulous preparation and customized legal solutions.
-Our legal team is prepared to represent victims injured in third party altercations resulting from negligent security or in any other incident that occurred on another's property.
-To learn more about the potential merits of your claim, schedule a free case analysis with a Bradenton personal injury lawyer or contact Carl Reynolds Law today.
+Premises liability claims are all unique and require focused attention, meticulous preparation, and customized legal solutions.
+Our legal team is prepared to represent victims injured in third-party altercations resulting from negligent security or in any other incident that occurred on another's property.

 Fill our the form below to get in touch with our team!